-Fall is coming, actually, it already arrived at the doorstep and asked to come inside.
-It doesn’t quite feel like it just yet but I see the signs: long and brooding shadows, squash and apples at the market, trees changing from dark green to slightly orange and red, and of course that innate desire to make food with a hearty slant to it: whole wheat sourdough, butternut squash risotto, soup, whole wheat pasta and an apple pie or pear tart.
-I absolutely love my 100% whole wheat sourdough recipe, I’ve made it many times at this point, but given the transitory nature of fall something in-between was calling, something not quite all of one, but a mix of several.
-Besides, there is plenty of room on the spectrum between a pure white and a pure whole wheat sourdough, maybe a fifty-fifty or forty-sixty.
-I like that, a fifty-fifty.
+Fall is coming.
+Actually, it already arrived at the doorstep and asked to come inside.
+It doesn’t quite feel like it yet, but I see the signs: long and brooding shadows, squash and apples at the market, trees changing from dark green to slightly orange and red, and of course that innate desire to make food with a hearty slant to it.
+Making food like whole wheat sourdough bread, butternut squash risotto, soup, whole-wheat pasta, and an apple pie or pear tart.
+I love my 100% whole wheat sourdough recipe, but given the transitory nature of fall, something in-between was calling, something not quite all of one, but a mix of several.
+Besides, there is plenty of room on the spectrum between a pure white and a pure whole wheat bread, and this 50% freshly milled whole wheat sourdough fits the bill.

 Whole grains always bring an extra level of flavor and heartiness to food, and bread is no exception.
-Whole grain bread begs for more savory food and it’s a perfect match for soup, minestrone being my all-time favorite.
-I still remember my grandma (nonna to us) cooking minestrone for my brother and I when we were young.
-Our kitchen may not have the “perfect” set of ingredients on-hand but she was an incredibly gifted cook, one of those cooks who can make pretty much anything from a pantry of scattered bits and pieces.
-She would always make minestrone when the weather started to turn cool, and in preparation I remember her saving up all the “heels” (the crunchy ends) of the baguettes and batards we would get each week as accompaniment.
+Whole grain bread begs for more savory food, and it’s a perfect match for soup, minestrone being my all-time favorite.
+I still remember my grandma (nonna to us) cooking minestrone for my brother and me when we were young.
+Our kitchen may not have the “perfect” set of ingredients on hand, but she was an incredibly gifted cook, one of those cooks who can make pretty much anything from a pantry of scattered bits and pieces.
+She would always make minestrone when the weather started to turn cool, and in preparation, I remember her saving up all the “heels” (the crunchy ends) of the baguettes and batards we would get each week as accompaniment.
 The perfect crunchy part of a loaf to dip.
-Back then we didn’t have much whole wheat bread, but I just know she would have picked that above all else.
+Back then we didn’t have much whole wheat bread, but I know she would have picked that above all else.

-In my last entry I dug deep into my new flour mill and my (somewhat new) experiences with freshly milled flour.
-For this bake I decided to go at it with 50% fresh milled flour.
+In my last entry, I dug deep into my new flour mill and my experience with freshly milled flour.
+For this bake, I decided to go at it with 50% fresh milled flour.
 I know many are not able to get hours-old fresh milled flour, and that’s ok, this recipe will work out smashingly with aged whole wheat.
-Just remember the usual concerns are there when working with whole wheat flour: things ferment much faster, you might need extra hydration and a longer autolyse always helps out.
-I will point out below where I feel there may be some differences between aged and new flour as fresh flour usually requires lower bulk temperatures and a decreased retard duration.

-The flour selected for this entry was 50% fresh milled Great River Organic Whole Wheat and 50% Central Milling Organic Artisan Baker’s Craft (“ABC”, a low-protein white flour).
+The flour selected for this entry was 50% fresh milled Great River Organic Whole Wheat and 50% Central Milling Organic Artisan Baker’s Craft (“ABC,” a medium-protein white flour).
 I’m still working my way through the two sacks of Great River raw wheat berries I purchased a while back, but I’ve found the wheat to have an excellent flavor regardless.
-The choice to use Central Milling ABC was easy: I wanted an organic low-protein complement to the whole wheat, a flour that has a delicate flavor and would ride backseat to the real star of the show.
+The choice to use Central Milling ABC was easy: I wanted an organic low-protein complement to the whole wheat flour that has a delicate flavor and would ride backseat to the real star of the show.

 50% Fresh Milled Whole Wheat Sourdough Formula